 सिंही

-The Siṃhī: The Becoming
+Siṃhī: The Becoming

 Some books are read.
 Some are told.
+Some are carried.

 ✦ ✦ ✦

-Siṃhī: The Becoming is the story of a young lioness who loses her mother in a storm and finds shelter in a cave — where a wise snake, knowing she is afraid, begins to tell her a story.
+Siṃhī: The Becoming is the story of a young lioness who loses her mother in a storm and finds shelter in a cave — where a wise serpent, knowing she is afraid, begins to tell her a story.
 And in that story, there is another story.
 And in that one, another still.

 ✦ ✦ ✦